 You should increase your English input as much as you can.
 Always carry a book or a newspaper with you and listen mostly to the online story lessons, news, audio articles (podcasts) readily available on the internet.
 You can also download the podcasts of radio news programmes and listen to them while traveling, cooking and so on.

-Such practices would help you a lot dealing with your English fluency.
+Such practices would help you a lot in dealing with your English fluency.

 3. Listening Makes It Easier